flytzen/blog/talks.md

 ## Speaker Profiles

 ### Short Profile
-CTO and CISO at NewOrbit; architecting and implementing large and small-scale software for our customers, all running on Azure.
+CTO and CISO at [NewOrbit](https://www.neworbit.co.uk); architecting and implementing large and small-scale software on Azure.

 ***